zajitschek/metaanalysis/chapters/chapter3.md

 This is the only study with a provided F-value test statistic.
 Since F values are the ratios of two variances, they have to be positive.
 This means we wouldn't be able to see a negative effect size for this statistic.
 We have to go back and see what was exactly done, and then tested in this study to add information to the F-value on whether it refers to a increase or a decrease in trait size (here: body mass).

+In compute.es we added "low" diet values as first and "high" values as second data points.
+This means that the program calculate low - high, leading to negative values, at least in the case of body mass, "high" diet leads to larger body size.
-O'Dea did xxx, so to have the same direction of effect as in the other studies that used means and SD/SE, we have to change sign.
+O'Dea found the same.
+This means, to have the same direction of effect as in the other studies that used means and SD/SE, we have to change sign in that study.
 Before we do that, what about the other effect sizes that we calculated based on inferential test statistics?

 <codeblock id="fish_5">
 No hints or solution necessary here.
 </codeblock>

 *t*-values can be negative (they are the difference between treatment and control means, divided by SE).
-However, are the means ordered in the same way as are our other mean to calculate teh difference, i.e. mean(low treatment) - mean(high/control treatment)?
+However, are the means ordered in the same way as are our other mean to calculate the difference, i.e. mean(low treatment) - mean(high/control treatment)?
 We have to check in Evans 2017.
 It turns out that we have to change the sign of those effect sizes as well.

 We can do this like this: